-Ramaa Mosley is a Director/Writer who made her first film at 16, winning the prestigious United Nations Global 500 Award.
+Ramaa Mosley is a director/writer who made her first film at 16, winning the prestigious United Nations Global 500 Award.
 Over the past 20 years, she has directed feature films and hundreds of award-winning commercials, building a career directing action and genuine human stories.
 In 2015, she was named one of SHOOT’s Top 10 Female Directors to Watch.
 She recently led a TedX Talk about being a teen director called “The Power of Adolescent Directors.”

-Mosley’s first feature, The Brass Teapot, is based on the original comic book of the same name which she co-wrote.
-Starring Juno Temple (Dirty John, Vinyl), The Brass Teapot premiered at TIFF and was distributed by Magnolia Pictures in 2013.
-It was nominated for an International Film Critics Award and Saturn Award.
+Her first feature, The Brass Teapot, is based on the original comic book of the same name which she co-wrote.
+Starring Juno Temple (Dirty John, Vinyl), The Brass Teapot premiered at TIFF and was nominated for an International Film Critics Award and Saturn Award.
 Ramaa’s second feature, Lost Child (aka Tatterdemalion), is dramatic thriller shot in the Ozarks and starring Levin Rambin, Taylor John Smith, and Jim Parrack.
 The film, which she directed and co-wrote, won Best Narrative Feature at Kansas City FilmFest and Best Actress at the 64th Taormina Film Fest in Italy.